lbetz/puppet-tomcat/README.md

 This module is currently aimed at the RHEL and Debian packaged versions of Tomcat versions 6 and 7.

-It has only been tested on CentOS6 and Debian7 with the base OS tomcat 6 and tomcat 7 (EPEL for RHEL) packages.
+It has only been tested on CentOS 6/7 and Debian 6/7/8 with the base OS tomcat 6 and tomcat 7 (EPEL for RHEL) packages.

 ###Requirements